mak372/goproxy-validator/README.md

 # Contract-Validating Proxy

 A Go project that demonstrates a **contract-validating reverse proxy** sitting between two services.
-The proxy intercepts all traffic, validates the request and response payloads against a defined contract schema, and forwards everything transparently.
+The proxy intercepts all traffic, validates the request and response payloads against a defined contract schema, and either forwards the request or blocks it with a structured violation report.

-Contracts are loaded **dynamically at runtime** no file edits or restarts needed.
+Contracts are loaded **dynamically at runtime** — no file edits or restarts needed.
+Multiple contracts can be registered simultaneously, each routing to its own upstream target.

 ---

 ## How It Works

 ```
-You (curl)
+You / Frontend
       ↓
-POST /contract         POST /contract
-    ↓                       ↓
 Service A (:8001)  →  Proxy (:8080)  →  Service B (:8002)
-                       ↕ validate              ↕
+                        ↕ validate
-                      (in memory)          responds
+                     (in memory)
 ```

-1. POST a contract to both **Service A** and the **Proxy** — they store it in memory
+1. POST a contract to the **Proxy** — it stores the contract and its upstream `target` in memory
-2. YPOST dynamic data to **Service A** `/send`
+2. Send a request to **Service A** `/verify`
-3. **Service A** checks all contract fields are present in your payload, then forwards to the proxy
+3. **Service A** forwards to the proxy at the contract's endpoint
-4. **Proxy** validates the request payload against its contract (field names + types)
+4. **Proxy** validates the request against the contract schema
+   - If violations are found → returns `400` with a structured violation list (request is blocked)
 5. **Proxy** forwards to **Service B**
 6. **Service B** processes and responds
-7. **Proxy** captures the response, validates it against the contract, and passes it back
+7. **Proxy** validates the response against the contract schema
-8. **Service A** returns the final status to you

-Nothing is blocked or modified the proxy observes and reports violations only.
+   - If violations are found → returns `502` with a structured violation list
+8. **Proxy** passes the response back to Service A, which returns it to the caller

+All violations are logged to a file via Zap and stored in memory, accessible via `GET /violations`.

 ---